5 Law Firm Marketing Strategies to Grow Your Practice in 2024

 Once you have a draft design or a template in place, you can audit it for page speed and mobile-friendliness using Google’s handy page scanning tools, which also offer valuable suggestions for improvements.

-3. Offer valuable, high-quality content leads want to read
+3. Offer valuable, high-quality content people want to read

 The central tenet of SEO is that if you provide good content for search engines to serve their users, you can enjoy a higher volume of traffic, traffic that is converted into a revenue-generating lead.
 Good content refers to both permanent content that makes up the structure of your site as well as continually updated content, like blog posts, news, and announcements.